Platinumt3chnology/visual-recognition./recognize-text.md

 - The text is primarily full words, not strings of letters such as product codes.
 The model recognizes words rather than individual characters, and might discard single-letter "words" or numbers.
 - The text is printed in a standard font, not a highly stylized one.
 For example, text in license plates or movie poster titles might not be recognized.
 Likewise, handwritten text might not be recognized.
 - The Text model is trained mainly on English language words.
-Text in other languages likely won't be recognized.
+Text in other languages is unlikely to be recognized.

 ## Next steps
 {: #recognize-text-next-steps}